-Our Mission is to support people of all ages living with a diagnosis of a rare genetic condition, to build lasting positive family memories and strengthen their family relationships, through the granting of Sandcastle Memories.
+Our Mission is to support families living with a diagnosis of a rare genetic condition, to build lasting positive family memories and strengthen their family relationships through the provision of bespoke family respite packages called Sandcastle Memories.
 We increase public awareness of the needs and issues that families face when accessing social opportunities; signpost to sources of support and affect positive change through our work.

 Our Vision is a future where a diagnosis of a rare genetic condition will not be a barrier to experiencing everything that life has to offer – most importantly enjoying life experiences and making memories as a family.

 What we do

-The Sandcastle Trust is unique in that access to our grants does not stop at age 18.
+The Sandcastle Trust is unique in that access to our support does not stop at age 18.
 We recognise that families containing a young adult or a parent with a rare genetic condition need support too.

 We also offer support to families who have suffered a bereavement as a result of a rare genetic condition.